 Now when you enter WINE in the search box you should see version 1.3 available.
 Right click the mouse on WINE 1.3 and select Mark For Installation.
 Now click Apply to install WINE.

 The installer will download the required packages and start to install them.
-Half way through you will get a message that says "Configuring ttf-mscorefonts-installer".
+Half way through you will get a message that says “Configuring ttf-mscorefonts-installer”.
 You need to accept the end user license agreement to continue.
-At first it isn't obvious how to select the
+At first it isn’t obvious how to select the button.
+Simply press the tab key and then press the enter key to continue.
+You will then be presented with the options to say you agree.
+Press the tab key until the word is highlighted and press the enter key.

 Before installing the game it is a good idea to mount the CM0102 ISO file as it will be needed when playing the game anyway.
 To do this there is a terminal command that can be ran but this tutorial is about doing everything graphically.